-- 259. While carrying out our investigation of Theory of Harm 2 on the Picturehouse developments, we also considered whether the additional Picturehouse cinemas would create overlaps with existing Cineworld cinemas. - 260.
-Cineworld operates a cinema in Enfield, which lies in the north of London within the M25.
+- 269. While carrying out our investigation of Theory of Harm 2 on the Picturehouse developments, we also considered whether the additional Picturehouse cinemas would create overlaps with existing Cineworld cinemas. - 270.
+Cineworld operates a cinema in Enfield, which is located in the north of London within the M25.
 Enfield lies around 15 minutes from Crouch End, where Picturehouse intends to build a new cinema.
-A map of the cinemas in this local area is given in Annex 5.
 Taking Crouch End into account, the merger would lead to a reduction of four to three fascias based on a 20-minute isochrone.
 With a 30-minute isochrone, the number of fascias following the merger is more than four.
 Curzon told us that it was planning to franchise a two-screen cinema on a site in Crouch End, for which it would provide the programming and brand, but which would be owned and operated by a third party.
 One of the screens would be used entirely for films, while the other one would be used for films 60 per cent of the time.
 The owners were putting in place the installations and it was anticipated that the cinema would open in early October 2013.
-This development, plus the locations of the Cineworld and Picturehouse cinemas, led us to conclude that the merger would be unlikely to lead competition concerns in this local area.
+This development, plus the locations of the Cineworld and Picturehouse cinemas, led us to conclude that the merger would be unlikely to lead to competition concerns in this local area.